kamiylahkc/digitari/README.md

 To Note:
+- The code does take a few moments to run
 - I am aware that there are improvements to be made and would appreciate the chance to discuss these during a meeting as well as go over my solution with you.